RolfKoenders/dotfiles/README.md

 	- vim

 #### Packages
-It will install [brew](http://brew.sh/) if not already installed and the following packages:
+It will install [brew](http://brew.sh/) and some packages.
+Checkout the [Brewfile](https://github.com/RolfKoenders/dotfiles/blob/master/install/osx/Brewfile) to see which packages will be installed.
-- ack
-- awscli
-- tree
-- git
-- hub
-- markdown
-- nvm
-- tmux
-- vim
-- wget
-- zsh
-- zsh-syntax-highlighting
-- zsh-autosuggestions

 #### Color schemes/themes
 I really like the [Dracula](https://draculatheme.com) theme, so you get it in my Vim setup and it check out the [Dracula iTerm theme](https://draculatheme.com/iterm/) which you can import if you like it.